Nazanin1369/stockPredictor/README.md

 ## Project Overview

-Stock market movement prediction using LSTM Deep Neural Networks and machine learning algorithms
+Stock market movement prediction using LSTM Deep Neural Networks and machine learning algorithms.
+<< This predictions are not accurate and are not intended to use for personal investment decision makings. >>

 ## Software and Library Requirements